bg-write/chatGPT-cheatsheet/README.md

 [Return to top](#top)

-### Two Metaphors to Help Visualize What ChatGPT Can (and Can't) Do
+### Metaphors to Help Visualize What ChatGPT Can (and Can't) Do

-- ChatGPT is like **a very tech-savvy intern**.
-It's helpful when assisting you in work that you can do yourself but might be too repetitive or time-consuming.
+- **ChatGPT is like a very tech-savvy intern**.
+It's helpful when assisting you in work that you can do on your own but might be too repetitive or time-consuming.
 If you feel comfortable handing off work to ChatGPT that you can also fact-check on your own, you're in good hands.
-- If a tool or language's documentation is like its sacred text, ChatGPT is like its **pastor or priest** who interprets and conveys the text (and should only be taken with a grain of salt).
+- If the Internet is like a sacred text, **ChatGPT is like a rabbi, mullah, or priest of the information found on the Internet**.
+ChatGPT interprets and conveys information available on the Internet in a way that's easy to read and digest.
+This communication can help visualize and break-down ideas, but they should be taken with a grain of salt and should not be a substitute for your own knowledge.

-### How NOT to Use ChatGPT

-- Ask for code snippets ... only to then copy and paste it into your project
-- When you have no questions; ChatGPT doesn't respond well to statements.

-### How TO Use ChatGPT

-- Write your prompt in the form of a question or request.
-- Ask for basic code as a reference (but again, don't copy and paste).
-- Ask to review your code.
-- Ask to quiz you on your knowledge of any specific tools or languages.
-- Give it coding challenges or interview questions.
-(NOTE: avoid doing this during an interview, unless you've been given an explicit OK to use ChatGPT.)
+- **ChatGPT is like a very knowledgeable person**.
+This is not the same thing as being a very smart person, or a wise person.
+ChatGPT's access to information is impressive, but dumb questions will not always yield smart answers; ChatGPT will not be able to always figure out the intent or context of your questions unless you explicitly tell it.
+This is where the famous expression "garbage in, garbage out" comes into play.

+---

-### ChatGPT Prompt Categories & Example to Get You Started (with Sources)
+### ChatGPT Prompt Categories & Examples to Get You Started (with Sources)

-#### General Learning, Troubleshooting, or Brainstorming
+#### General Learning, Troubleshooting, Or Brainstorming

 - What are the top 3 books for learning Java? ([Mosh](https://www.youtube.com/watch?v=sTeoEFzVNSc))
 - What are the key takeaways from BOOK? ([Mosh](https://www.youtube.com/watch?v=sTeoEFzVNSc))
+- What does WORD mean?
+  - Now give me a synonym.
+  - Now use it in 10 sentences. ([Santrel](https://youtu.be/jHv63Uvk5VA))
 - How do I become a front-end developer? ([Mosh](https://www.youtube.com/watch?v=sTeoEFzVNSc))
 - I want to hire a graphic designer to design my website.
 We've agreed that they will deliver the first draft in two weeks and offer three iterations free of charge.
 Any iteration after will be charged at $50/hour.
-Write a contract for us. ([Mosh](https://www.youtube.com/watch?v=sTeoEFzVNSc)) (Obviously run any contracts you'll actually use by a real-life lawyer first.) ([Mosh](https://www.youtube.com/watch?v=sTeoEFzVNSc))
+Write a contract for us. ([Mosh](https://www.youtube.com/watch?v=sTeoEFzVNSc)) (Obviously run any contracts you'll actually use by a real-life lawyer first.)
 - Write an email to my boss asking for a raise.
 I've worked at this company for 2 years and successfully delivered several projects on time. ([Mosh](https://www.youtube.com/watch?v=sTeoEFzVNSc))
 - I want to learn about the fetch API.
 What are the steps that I should take?
   - Tell me more about #2.